Who I Am

 A spectacular new tourist site overlooking the Doha skyline, built for the 2022 Men’s Football World Cup in Qatar

-Here’s my university page and researchgate, academia.edu, and orcid profiles for the more formal stuff and my twitter (those these are increasingly rare).
+Here’s my university page, researchgate, and orcid profiles.
 Get in touch with me here.